Patryk27/talks/README.md

 # Presentations

-This repository contains source codes & PDFs of all my public presentations.
+This repository contains source codes for all my public talks.

 Made with ❤ thanks to QWERTY keyboards and [asciidoctor-pdf.js](https://github.com/Mogztter/asciidoctor-pdf.js/).